shivam13verma/insight-april/README.md

 Note:
 - Features 5 & 6 are not computed by default.
 Set `run_extra_features = True` inside main() to compute them.
-- The 10,000 logs file gets execute in less than a minute, while the 100,000 logs file is executed within 3-4 minutes.
+- The 10,000 logs file gets executed in less than a minute, while the 100,000 logs file is executed within 3-4 minutes.
 Further speedup can be achieved by using parallelization (i.e. offloading different analytics/feature jobs to different cores).